HKUST-KnowComp/atomic-conceptualization/README.md

 (or a found idiom, starting with "Idiom:"), and Score from GlossBERT.
 Text is the textual concept, and Left/Right is the span of the concept in the original text, represented by token indices.

-# Dataset & Pretrained Models

-Our annotated data are given in `conceptualizer/data`, including `stage2_combined.json` for event conceptualizations and `stage3_combined.neg2.json` for abstract triples.
-Intermediate ATOMIC parsing results are also given in `conceptualizer/parse`, as mentioned above.
-Experiment data built upon ATOMIC and our data are given in `discriminator/data` or `discriminator/gen`.
-Pretrained models and Abstract ATOMIC are available [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/mhear_connect_ust_hk/Eo1sMdC6DalKtOllhrDXohABihrryFFd1MqJ9a_KPoqj6w?e=KWwaGy).

 # Model Training